srobinson/a11y-tutorials/src/carousel/carousel.md

 ### Snap points

 Where supported (currently only in webkit browsers such as iOS and OSX Safari) CSS scroll snap points are implemented.
-As users with these devices scroll, the child slides snap into alignment along the left edge of the container.
+As users with these devices scroll, the child cards snap into alignment along the left edge of the container.

 ```css
 .carousel-interface-scrollable {